 This was initially set to be in place for a year.
-However in his Spring Budget on 3rd March 2021, Rishi Sunak announced that the £20 Universal Credit uplift would remain in place for a further six months, until the end of September 2021 (with WTC claimants receiving a £500 lump sum payment).
+However, in the Spring Budget on 3rd March 2021, Rishi Sunak announced that this uplift would remain in place for a further six months, until the end of September 2021 (with Working Tax Credit claimants receiving a £500 lump sum payment).

-Despite calls for a further extension, it is looking like this lifeline – that has helped so many – will be removed as planned, meaning that the majority of Universal Credit claimants will then see a reduction in their Standard Allowance of £20 per week (£86.67 per month) from October 2021.
+Therefore, from September 2021, most Universal Credit claimants will see a reduction in Standard Allowance of £20 per week (£86.67 per month) from October 2021.

 When will UC claimants first see the drop?

 From the Monthly Assessment Period (MAP) which ends on or after 6th October 2021 claimants’ UC awards will include the normal, lower, standard allowance of:

 - £509.91 – couple one or both age 25+.